narrative-io/narrative-jobs/content/en/process/dev-workstation-setup.md

 ### Augury

-[Augury](https://augury.angular.io/) is a great Chrome extension for debugging Angular apps, which we use for the legacy frontend
+[Augury](https://augury.angular.io/) is a great Chrome extension for debugging Angular apps, which we use for the legacy frontend.
+[Install the chrome extension](https://chrome.google.com/webstore/detail/angular-devtools/ienfalfjdbdpebioblfackkekamfmbnh)